- Who is responsible for learning?

 As the facilitator circled the table asking the typical questions, such as “Where are you from?” and “What do you do?”
 I felt like I was being a bit oppositional.
 If I admitted to being born in Indiana, anyone who … Continue reading

-After watching a fifth grader standing confident before a class full of peers and parents to deliver a poised speech on Tennessee, I got to watch my own son mumble through a presentation on Maryland.
+After watching a fifth grader standing confident before a class full of peers and parents to deliver a poised speech on Oklahoma, I got to watch my own son mumble through a presentation on Maryland.
 Now, his was actually more organized, including economy, … Continue reading

 In higher education, the “weed-out classes,” freshman year classes that aim eliminate students that cannot survive a rigorous major, may not contribute to what a student needs for the current degree in science and technology fields.
 Often these classes are based … Continue reading